For anyone eager to get out on a lake or reservoir in Alberta, you'll find…

-A four night/five day kayaking trip on Murtle Lake in British Columbia’s Wells Gray Park gives you a taste of the beauty in this waterfall-filled park, but you’ll likely leave wishing you’d planned on a longer stay.
+A four night/five day trip kayaking Murtle Lake in British Columbia’s Wells Gray Park gives you a taste of the beauty in this waterfall-filled park, but you’ll likely leave wishing you’d planned on a longer stay.

 Murtle Lake isn’t a place many have heard of but if you like paddling, make it a point to visit one summer.
 The lake is pristine.
 The setting, ringed by mountains is gorgeous, especially at the end of the north arm.
-While it is heavily forested around Murtle Lake, there are loads of white sandy beaches that make perfect camping sites.
+While it is heavily forested around the lake, there are loads of white sandy beaches that make perfect camping sites.

 Murtle Lake is the largest lake in North America that doesn’t allow motor boats

-Getting to Murtle Lake in Wells Grey Park is no small feat
+Murtle Lake in Wells Grey Park is not so easy to get to

 You’re still not there.